Constitution and Laws

 Alcoholics Must Surrender to their Addictions

 On February 6, 2020 Victor relapsed and dialed 911 for help as taught in rehab.
 The rescue arrived in minutes and he was transported to the hospital for detox, and from there he was transported to the Phoenix House in Exeter, RI.
-After safe detoxification and an evaluation his counselor arranged for Victor to go into a residential program in Mass. for six months to a year which he agreed to.
-However, after being homeless and finally having a place to call home Victor was anxious about loosing his apartment.
+After safe detoxification and an evaluation his counselor arranged for Victor to go into a residential program in Mass. for six months to a year and he agreed to.
+However after being homeless and finally having a place to call home Victor was anxious about loosing his apartment.
 He made a bad choice, on Saturday, February 15, 2020 he left the Phoenix House to go home and secure his housing.
-On Sunday morning, February 16, 2020 he met up with Kristine at a church in Providence.
-They both knew that there was an active no contact order and that he was out on bail for a pending incident between them but neither cared.
-They wanted to be together.
-She went with him to her apartment in North Providence where she packed an overnight bag and the couple took the bus to Pawtucket together.

-Kristine Ohler had a history of drug and alcohol abuse and of passing out in the streets.
-The only difference this time is that it happened inside of Victor’s apartment.
 Having her in his home and drinking with her was foolish.
 Kristine passed out and Victor dialed 911 for a rescue.
 The police dispatcher refused to send a rescue and the police responded.

 As a result of his unlawful arrest and lengthy pretrial detention he and his family have suffered immensely.
 It is by faith in our God and the constant prayers of loved ones, friends and supporters that we have endured and survived all of the intentional emotional and mental torture.
 It is by God’s grace that Victor is still alive.

 At the beginning of his pretrial detention in 2020 his prescription medication was denied and then improperly administered until the then Medical Director, Ms. Clarke, was contacted and addressed the problem.
-Victor suffers with seizures and although he is medically suppose to be assigned to a bottom bunk according to the DOC policies he has constantly been assigned to be on a top bunk.
+Victor suffers with seizures and although he is medically suppose to be assigned to a bottom bunk according to the RIDOC policies he has constantly been assigned to be on a top bunk.
 Victor has had seizures while asleep and has fallen off of a top bunk several times and injured himself.

-Victor wears glasses but because he is not “convicted” he is not entitled to medical care, he was not allowed to go to his eye doctor for an exam or fitting; his father had to provide glasses.
 In May of 2021 Victor was bleeding from his lower back and was “allegedly” operated on at Rhode Island Hospital but there are no records of his being hospitalized at any of the Rhode Island Hospitals on the day and night in question.
 Yet, Victor did have stitches in his lower back.
 He was only given a gauge to care for it.
-The bleeding became so bad that DOC staff gave him a diaper to wear instead of taking him to the hospital for proper treatment.
-After several complaints to the DOC and request for medical care he was given a cream to apply and eventually he did heal.
-He cannot access a dentist and suffered with an untreated abscess then not given antibiotics for an infection that could lead to sepsis and death.
+The bleeding became so bad that RIDOC staff gave him a diaper to wear instead of taking him to the hospital for proper treatment.
+After several complaints to the RIDOC and request for medical care he was given a cream to apply and eventually he did heal.

 The court did acknowledge the children’s bond with their father, it was an open adoption, Victor was granted visitation rights.
 However the adoptive parents, Tammy and Lee Martin, are in contempt of court, but because of the pretrial detention that is intended to punish Victor has not been able to address that issue.
 The bond with Lucille and La’el has been severed by the adopted parents because Victor has been held without bail.
-Victor has tried to use the resources at the DOC to maintain communication and visitation with his children to no avail.
-It is the DOC’s policy to ensure that the fathers who are locked up have a means to communicate with their children.
+Victor has tried to use the resources at the RIDOC to maintain communication and visitation with his children to no avail.

 The Sixth Amendment is applicable to the states by the Fourteenth § 1 Amendment and guarantees the effective assistance of counsel.